haihala/modman/README.md

 Installing a pack deletes or caches all .zip files in your mod folder.
 This is good to know if you store something in there.
 This also makes it so, re-installing a pack updates all the mods.

 If you want, you can freely reach me on reddit /u/hajhawa.
 I will gladly respond to any tech problems you might have (I'm sure there will be plenty).
+Alternatively, you could [open an issue on GitHub](https://github.com/haihala/modman/issues/new).